alexpyattaev/agave/docs/src/contributing/pull-request.md

 ## When not to file a PR

-1. Your code/comments may expose/highlight a security threat in the existing deployed instances
+1. Your code/comments may expose/highlight a security threat in the existing deployed instances.
+In such cases please follow the instructions in [SECURITY.md](https://github.com/anza-xyz/agave/blob/master/SECURITY.md).

 ## Procedure